kaithar/s1disasm-ap/README.md

 - Special Stage: AP-toggled deactivation of Goal blocks, they turn into normal on touch.
 - Special Stage: For byte alignment reasons, the UP block is now disabled.
 - Special Stage: Continues jingle removed, result screen delay reduced from 6s to 1s

-s1disasm_git
+- Technical change (you won't see): Monitor objects have had the item field replaced with an id s1disasm_git
 ============